ShMcK/WebpackAngularDemos/Part3/README.md

 <!-- ... -->
 ```

+Nice!

 ### 3. require(templates)

-This `lumxNavbar` templateUrl doesn't allow us to move things around very much: `app/core/nav/nav.html`.
+This `lumxNavbar` templateUrl doesn't allow us to move things around very much.
+And the path is already getting long: `app/core/nav/nav.html`.

-We can simplify this with the [`html-loader`](https://github.com/webpack/raw-loader).
+We can simplify this with the [`raw-loader`](https://github.com/webpack/raw-loader).
 Install it as a dev dependency.

 `npm install -D raw-loader`